LoanToolsHub logo: navy blue house outline, royal blue calculator with white keys and a green button, and a green wrench for loan and payment tools.

 Checklist items: confirm APR versus note rate, confirm whether payment is fixed, confirm prepayment penalties, confirm total interest over the life of the new loan, confirm cash due at closing, confirm how escrow is handled, and confirm whether the new loan resets your amortization curve in a way you accept.
 Then sleep on it.
 High-quality decisions tolerate one night of patience.

 LoanToolsHub is designed for iterative comparison.
 Re-run models whenever market rates move or your credit improves.
 Refinance timing is often less about catching the absolute bottom and more about capturing a materially better structure you can keep long enough to win.
+If you are weighing fixed versus adjustable-style products during the refinance, read fixed vs variable interest rate: which saves money, and keep payments within a comfort band using how much loan you can actually afford.

 When not to refinance even if rates look tempting